HicResearch/TREEHOOSE/doc/operations/secure_egress_app/ConfigurationGuide.md

-Syl's Note: I'd like a SA to validate this is the expected configuration

 Ensure all steps below are executed in AWS region: [London (eu-west-2)](https://eu-west-2.console.aws.amazon.com/).

 To use the secure egress application add-on after deployment, a TRE admin must additionally configure user accounts and enable the information governance leads to review the data in the egress requests triggered by researchers.